Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/databricks_data_contextualization_sql_graph/DataContextualizationSolution.md

 The solution performs incremental data processing i.e., only the data which has been modified or added since the last run is processed.
 This is a typical requirement for batch processing so that the data can be processed quickly and economically.

-Refer to the [incremental data load](#incremental-data-load-1) section for more detials.
+Refer to the [incremental data load](#incremental-data-load-1) section for more details.

 ### Data Contextualization